antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 **Remark:** Related to the last point above the following quote is attributed to [Ken Thompson](https://en.wikiquote.org/wiki/Ken_Thompson) about UNIX:

 > We have persistent objects, they're called files.

+**Remark:** Less obnoxiously, instead of saying that LLM providers expose messy, non-uniform APIs, we can say that their APIs "are individually reasonable, but collectively inconsistent."
+Because of the popularity of OpenAI's models many LLM providers adhere to a degree with OpenAI's API.
+Still, the APIs -- collectively -- have inconsistent schemas, authorization, streaming, tool-calling, roles, etc.

 ### Why is it useful?